 During a Shockwave Session

-As I explain in Episode 5: “Regenerative therapy works best when it’s paired with movement-based rehab.
-Healing tissue still needs the right load.”
-This is exactly how PhysioFit delivers shockwave therapy for digestive health — as part of a broader plan including breathing work, pelvic floor rehabilitation, and nervous system regulation.
-The combination is what produces durable results rather than temporary symptom relief.
+Shockwave therapy changes the tissue environment, but healed tissue still needs to be used correctly to stay that way.
+As I say in Episode 5: regenerative therapy works best when it’s paired with movement-based rehab.
+At PhysioFit, shockwave for digestive health is always part of a broader plan that includes breathing work, pelvic floor rehabilitation, and nervous system regulation.
+That combination is what produces results that last rather than improvements that fade.

 | Timeline | What Many Patients Experience |